The Story of Olympia Fields Country Club

 Bigger and better went up all over the country.
 But Olympia Fields was the daddy of them all.
 Conceived in 1914, this gargantuan retreat in the woods below Chicago was at length completed in 1925.
 "The world's largest private golf club" was the first to offer its members seventy-two holes of golf.
 (Over a thousand caddies were enrolled.)
 The clubhouse was a liberal translation of English Tudor with a dining room that seated eight hundred, a cafe seating six hundred, only one outdoor dancing pavilion but five hundred feet of veranda.
 The club operated its own ice-making plant and its own hospital.
 One hundred families owned cottages in the dells of the club's 692 acres.
 Through some oversight, Olympia Fields never made provisions for its own college and major league baseball team, but it was possible to live your life out there if your wants were not exotic.

-In 2015, the tradition continued with the playing of the 115th United States Amateur Championship, after which Olympia Fields will join only eight other American clubs - including Winged Foot, Oakland Hills and Cherry Hills - that have hosted the United States Open Championship (1928, 2003) the United States Senior Open Championship (1997), the PGA Championship (1925, 1961) and the United States Amateur Championship (2015).
+In 2015, with the hosting of the 2015 US Amateur Championship, Olympia Fields joined only eight other American clubs - including Winged Foot, Oakland Hills and Cherry Hills - that have hosted the United States Open Championship (1928, 2003) the United States Senior Open Championship (1997), the PGA Championship (1925, 1961) and the United States Amateur Championship (2015).
+In June 2017, Olympia Fields hosted the KPMG PGA Women's Championship, and in the summer of 2020, it will host the BMW Championship continuing such championship traditions in line with it being the "Host to Champions."